ezsystems/commerce-documentation/docs/guide/configuration/rotation_for_logfiles.md

 }
 ```

-If the logfiles grow very quickly, you can run `logrotate` once per hour by putting it in `cron.hourly` (it will run at 17 minutes every hour)
+If the logfiles grow very quickly, you can run `logrotate` once per hour by putting it in `cron.hourly` (it will run at 17 minutes past every hour):

 ``` bash
 mv /etc/cron.daily/logrotate /etc/cron.hourly